-The Group received results of an Ultrafine soil sampling program completed within the Transline ("Transline") tenement portfolio of the wider Orpheus Project in the Fraser Range of Western Australia.
-The Transline tenements include E28/2738, E28/2957 and E28/2403.
+The Company previously carried out follow up programs to progress the positive results returned from ultrafine soil sampling programs completed within the Transline ("Transline") tenement portfolio of the wider Orpheus Project in the Fraser Range of Western Australia (Figure 4 and 5).
+The Transline tenements include E28/2738, E28/2957 (100% Constellation) and E28/2403 (70% Constellation, 30% Enterprise Metals Limited (ASX: ENT)).